Presented by Dance Makers Collective and Alleyne Dance

-This is a physical Contemporary Class, which will involve strong, complex and technical sequences in and out of the floor, focusing on performance, stamina and commitment throughout the session, improvisation will also be explored as part of self development.
-The significant factors for the workshop are to develop the dancers' creative mind, drive from passion, determination, strength, musicality and most importantly an intention/honesty in whatever choice they make throughout the session.
+Dynamics, Rhythm and Texture involves highly physical contemporary dance class, which incorporates strong, complex and technical sequences in and out of the floor, focusing on performance, stamina and commitment throughout the session; improvisation is also explored as part of self-development.
+The primary drivers for this workshop are to develop the dancers' creative mind, drive from passion, determination, strength, musicality and most importantly an intention/honesty in whatever choice they make throughout the session.

-Kristina and Sadé Alleyne presents Alleyne Dance, an internationally touring, innovative, modern, multi disciplined dance company based in London.
+Kristina and Sadé Alleyne present Alleyne Dance, an internationally touring, innovative, modern, multi-disciplined dance company based in London.
 Kristina and Sadé have worked with many companies across the years and trained in many genres of dance including traditional African dance, Hip Hop, Kathak, Latin and Circus Skills.

 After Kristina completed her postgraduate Diploma with postgraduate dance performance company Verve 2009, Kristina moved on to work/tour with such companies/choreographers as Tavaziva Dance, Arthur Pita, Ijad Dance and Technology Company, Frititi Traditional African Drumming & Dance Ltd., Retina Dance Company, Henri Oguike Dance Company, Helen Parlor, ACE Dance and Music, Michael Thomas Voss and Chisato Minamimura.

 Kristina and Sadé Alleyne performed together with Akram Khan Company for his production “iTMOi”, performed at the London 2012 Olympics Opening Ceremony in the section choreographed by Akram Khan and have led workshops internationally as part of A.K.C.T.
-2014-16 both artists toured the remounting of “Kaash”.
-Kristina and Sadé will both perform in Ultima Vez new creation 2018, premiering October 2018.
+In 2014-16 both artists toured the remounting of “Kaash”.
+Kristina and Sadé both performed in Ultima Vez's newest creation in 2018.